aiblocks/docs/guides/get-started/transactions.md

         network_passphrase=Network.TESTNET_NETWORK_PASSPHRASE,
         base_fee=base_fee,
     )
-        # Because Stellar allows transaction in many currencies, you must specify the asset type.
+        # Because AiBlocks allows transaction in many currencies, you must specify the asset type.
-        # Here we are sending Lumens.
+        # Here we are sending Delos.
-        .append_payment_op(destination=destination_id, amount="10", asset_code="XLM")
+        .append_payment_op(destination=destination_id, amount="10", asset_code="DLO")
         # A memo allows you to add your own metadata to a transaction.
 It's
-        # optional and does not affect how Stellar treats the transaction.
+        # optional and does not affect how AiBlocks treats the transaction.
         .add_text_memo("Test Transaction")
         # Wait a maximum of three minutes for the transaction
         .set_timeout(180)